 Day 7: Scenic drive to Ubud

-Spend the morning driving back towards Bedugul, serene Tamblingan and Buyan lakes on your right and the Java Sea on your left, before picking up the road to Ubud.
+Spend the morning driving back toward Bedugul, serene Tamblingan and Buyan lakes on your right and the Java Sea on your left, before picking up the road to Ubud.

 Driving distance: 37 miles